gameboycamera/NES-controller-to-GB-linkport/readme.md

       - Input the following URL: ``` http://drazzy.com/package_drazzy.com_index.json ``` and click "OK"
       - Under *Tools > Board > Board Manager*, search for Attiny and install "ATTinyCore"
    5. Wire Attiny84 to the USBasp
-      - For ease, it is recommended you now solder the Attiny and pin headers to the **BOTTOM** of the board
+      - If you are new to programming an Attiny, it is recommended you now solder the Attiny and pin headers to the **BOTTOM** of the board per silkscreen diagram
       - If it is still connected to your computer, remove the USBasp
-      - Connect the USBasp, cable, and 6 pin adapter - connect it all to the pin headers on the board
+      - Connect the USBasp, 10pin cable, and 6pin adapter - connect it all to the pin headers on the board
+        - Ensure the GND marking designated on the controller PCB with the line coincide with the GND on the 6pin adapter
       - Insert the USBasp into your computer
    6. Program the Attiny84 via Arduino IDE
       - Go to *File > Open* and open arduino-pxlr-remote.ino file